haghbinh/Rfssa/README.md

 principal components is required for reconstruction (freconstruct) or forecasting (fforecast) which can be done heuristically by looking at the plots of the decomposition (plot).
-Once a suitable grouping is chosen, one may perform reconstruction where the sum of all the elements in the groups approximates the original FTS.
-One may also choose to perform forecasting after a grouping is chosen which returns future observations in the FTS.
+Once a suitable grouping is chosen, one may perform reconstruction where the sum of all the elements between the disjoint groups approximates the original FTS.
+One may also choose to perform forecasting after a grouping is chosen which returns future observations in each FTS specified by the groups.

 # Updated Functionality